iamdtang/backbone-data/apidocs.md

 ### DS.findAll(resourceName [, options])

-Asynchronously fetch all models and inject them into the store.
+Asynchronously fetch all models once and inject them into the store.
 Returns a promise.
+Subsequent requests will just resolve with what is in the cache.

 ```js
 // Makes AJAX call and puts models into the store